Xevkin/Bioinfomatics-meeting-August-2016/MANUAL_beast.md

 	END;

 To generate a nexus file, first run Multiple Sequence Alignment (e.g. MUSCLE, CLUSTAL) on the samples of interest.Then convert the resulting fasta file to nexus using an online tool (e.g. [here] (http://sequenceconversion.bugaco.com/converter/biology/sequences/fasta_to_nexus.php)).
+From here you may need to add an assumptions block.

+Other notes on input data:

+1. BEAST ignores missing data.
+2. BEAST core programme using single locus data - *BEAST for multilocus

-###Running BEAST
+###Running Beauti
+To prepare the .xml input for BEAST, we run Beauti.

+1. The Partitions tab allows us to link or unlink the tree, clock or site models of any partitions we might have.
+2. The Tip Dates tab allows us to define the age of our samples (set "Before Present").
+Note that "Height" does not seem to work.
+Tip sampling allows you to estimate the age of samples but requires some manual set up not through Beauti.
+3. The Site Model allows you to define how genetic variation the mutation rate is expected to change across site.
+The default model is a gamma distribution.
+Gamma category count describes how much rate heterogenity you expect/allow in your data (1 mean none; 4 is sufficient).
+Shape also describes rate variation (see https://github.com/BEAST2-Dev/MGSM/wiki).
+You can also define/provide a prior for the proportion of invariant sites in the data.
+Finally you can define the specific nucleotide substitution model for the data, and any parameters it might have.